Cuffing is for life - not just for Christmas. We're all about the meaningful (and healthy) long-run.

 There's no rush.

 While we don't want to waste precious time - rushing into something with someone who is unsuitable is in fact, the ultimate time-waster (and in some cases, life-waster).
 Many of us can inadvertently end up in 'Situationships', many of which are the result of Cuffing Season.
-It's no wonder that one of the new dating trends for 2022 is 'Slow Burn Love' and why it's what everyone is searching for.
+It's no wonder that one of the new dating trends is 'Slow Burn Love' and why it's what everyone is searching for.

 Not only could you waste weeks, months, or even years of your life knowing that deep down, your partner isn't right for you, but you could also waste energy, inclination and eventually, run out of enthusiasm and give up on dating altogether.
 This is especially prevalent in men, who tend to be more prone to giving up dating after a negative experience.